-If the person served is capable of providing informed consent, staff may act as a witness and attest to the person's signature on a document
+If the person served can provide informed consent, staff may act as a witness and attest to the person's signature on a document

-If the person served has a severe impairment which hinders his/her ability to make every day decisions, the court may appoint a guardian to protect the adult person.
+If the person served has a severe impairment which hinders his/her ability to make everyday decisions, the court may appoint a guardian to protect the adult person.
 In situations where the court has appointed a guardian for the person, written permission from the guardian must be obtained prior to staff having authority to act as a witness and attest to the person's signature on a document.

-If the person served is his/her own guardian but does not have the ability to make every day decisions, staff shall not act as a witness and attest to the person's signature on a document
+If the person served is his/her own guardian but does not have the ability to make everyday decisions, staff shall not act as a witness and attest to the person's signature on a document.